DrTimothyAldenDavis/SuiteSparse/README.md

     CSparse     a concise sparse matrix package, developed for my book, "Direct Methods for Sparse Linear Systems", published by SIAM.
 Intended primarily for teaching.
-                It does have a 'make install' but I recommend using CXSparse instead.
+                Note that the code is (c) Tim Davis, as stated in the book.
+                For production, use CXSparse instead.
 In particular, both CSparse and CXSparse have the same include filename: cs.h.
                 This package is used for the built-in DMPERM in MATLAB.
                 author: Tim Davis